ibmresilient/resilient-community-apps/fn_phish_tank/doc/README.md

 ---

 ## Function - Phish Tank Submit URL
-Lookup URLs against PhishTank's (https://www.phishtank.com/) Database to verify if the URL is related to Phishing or not.
+Searches the PhishTank database (https://www.phishtank.com/) to determine if a URL is a phishing URL or not.
+The information returned from PhishTank is used to update the Artifacts description and add a note to the incident.

  ![screenshot: fn-phish-tank-submit-url ](./screenshots/fn-phish-tank-submit-url.png)